-Istanbul attack: Manhunt continues for shooter
+Istanbul nightclub attack: ISIS claims responsibility

 'At first we thought it was a fight'

-Witnesses said a celebratory evening became a bloodbath instead.
+Witnesses said a celebratory evening turned into a bloodbath.

 "We were having fun.
-At first we thought it was a fight, then there was a lot of gunfire," eyewitness Yunis Turk told CNN after police secured the nightclub in the Ortakoy neighborhood.
+At first we thought it was a fight, then there was a lot of gunfire," eyewitness Yunus Turk told CNN after police secured the nightclub in the Ortakoy neighborhood.

 "After the gunfire everyone started to run toward the terrace.
 We ran as well.
 There was someone next to me who was shot and fell on the floor.
 We ran away and hid under the sofas."